 #4: The Schnauzer Cut That Works Perfectly on Morkies

-The face is where the magic happens.
-A rounded beard using blunt-tip shears, eyebrows left slightly longer, and cheeks trimmed close.
-That contrast between the dark top coat and the silver-white beard?
-Chef’s kiss.
+The face!
+It’s where the magic happens!
+Rounded beard with blunt-tip shears, the eyebrows are left slightly longer and the cheeks are shaved rather close, which provides a nice contrast between the dark topcoat and the silver-white beard.
+“Oooooo!!!”

-One thing to remember: the leg furnishings tangle fast.
-Brush them every two days with a metal pin brush to keep that fluffy column shape between appointments.
+One thing to remember: the leg furnishings tangle fast. brush them every two days with a metal pin brush to keep that fluffy column shape between appointments.

 📸 Photo credit: Instagram @ricar_dogroomer